evkx/evkx.github.io/content/models/mercedes/eqc/EQC_400_4MATIC/_index.md

 The Mercedes-EQ EQC 400 4MATIC, with dimensions of 4762 mm in length, 1884 mm in width, and 1624 mm in height, falls into the Compact SUVs category, also known as C-SUVs.
 These offer a balance between the practicality and maneuverability of smaller vehicles and the space and versatility of larger SUVs.
 The Mercedes-EQ EQC 400 4MATIC offers a selection of 11 paint colors, featuring solid, metallic, and matte options.
 Alongside the standard palette, exclusive colors are available from the 'MANUFAKTUR' palette.
  In addition, you can equip this model with an AMG line exterior package.
 This package gives a more sporty design with a sporty diffusor and a new twin blade grill.

-You can select from multiple wheel options in different sizes on the Mercedes-EQ EQC 400 4MATIC, allowing you to customize your vehicle to suit your style and driving preferences.
+The Mercedes-EQ EQC 400 4MATIC offers multiple wheel options in different sizes, allowing you to customize your vehicle to suit your style and driving preferences.
 The available tire and wheel combinations include:

 - 235/55 tires on 19" rims front and 255/50 tires on 19" rims rear
 - 235/50 tires on 20" rims front and 255/45 tires on 20" rims rear
 - 235/45 tires on 21" rims front and 255/40 tires on 21" rims rear

-More narrow wheels will improve consumption and give a longer range, while wider wheels will provide better traction and handling.
+Narrower wheels improve consumption and provide a longer range, while wider wheels offer better traction and handling.

 The car has four [regular doors](../../../../technology/doors/) and a [liftgate](../../../../technology/doors/#liftgate).